floresbakker/htmlvoc/README.md

 D. Go to the output folder in htmlvoc\Tools\HTML2RDF\Output and grab your Turtle-file(s) (*.ttl).

 ## RDF2HTML

 The tool RDF2HTML is used to read a RDF-based representation of an HTML-document into a graph and then serialize and save this to an actual HTML-file.

 ### How to use RDF2HTML

-A. Install all necessary libraries:
+A. Install all necessary libraries (in this order):

 	1. pip install os
-	2. pip install bs4
-	3. pip install pyshacl
+	2. pip install pyshacl
 	3. pip install rdflib

+NOTE: pyshacl has a dependency with an older RDFlib version.
+However, for an optimal functioning of the semantic HTML-vocabulary, the most recent release of RDFlib should be used.
+Hence, it is advised to first install pyshacl and then RDFlib, so that RDFlib is installed having the latest version.
+This is currently the least instrusive way of handling the dependency, offering accessibility for those not well versed in Python.

 B. Place one or more Turtle-files (*.ttl) in the input folder in htmlvoc\Tools\RDF2HTML\Input.
 A Turtle-file should represent a HTML-document using the HTML-vocabulary from this repository.